 Section 2.
 “Commission” means the Board of Directors created pursuant to this agreement.

 Section 3.
-“Community Media Center” means the public access center formerly run by the cable company, and any other public access center and studio facility that may be subsequently constructed by the Commission, along with all related equipment and staff.
+“Community Media Center” means the North Metro TV studio and any other media center and facilities operated by the Commission, along with all related equipment and staff.